sivaganesh1988/TestAutomationPractice/README.md

-This is a sample project to demonstrate automation framework to test an ecommerce website.
+<strong> This is a sample project to demonstrate automation framework to test an ecommerce website. </strong>

 Steps to execute the framework